Applications for admission to Respiratory Therapy will be accepted through June 1 or until the class is full.

 - You must first apply for admission to SSU.

-- Fill out the Respiratory Therapy Supplemental Application (PDF) and return this to Shawnee State University's Admission’s Office and pay the $30 application fee.
+- Fill out the Respiratory Therapy Supplemental Application (PDF) and return this to Shawnee State University's Admission’s Office.

 - Students should request that official copies of high school and college transcripts be sent to the Admission's Office at Shawnee State University.
 Transcripts should be sent after application to Shawnee State has been made to avoid confusion.
 If the transcript was under a different name, please request that they include your current name and/or social security number.
 Transcripts sent under other names may not be traceable and may not be credited to your file.